 A URL redirect is a simple act of forwarding someone from one URL to the next when they land on the previous URL.
 For example, if they land on http://www.domain.com and you’d like them to be re-directed to http://www.otherdomain.com, this is when you’d set up a redirect.
-However, things aren’t as simple as they seem because there’s different redirects for different purposes.
+However, Redirects in WordPress aren’t as simple as they seem because there are different redirects for different purposes.

 URL redirects were invented as a way of showing a URL from more than one web page at a time.
 However, if your site moves location, if you have an old domain you don’t want to cancel or whatever the reason, you can setup some simple redirect rules to get users to the right place when they land on the obsolete domain.
 This is also a useful technique to use when users stumble on a broken link which results in a 404 page and you don’t want them to be shown a page that says your page is broken.

 Some site owners have even been using redirects to prevent phishing or malware attacks on their site.
 It’s not the most popular form of protection but it does help.
 Let’s go over the different redirects and their meaning.

 The easiest way to create redirects is with the HTACCESS file that’s hidden in every root installation of WordPress.
 However, you need to be careful with this file because one simple comma out of place or even a space can completely break your site and sub-domains.
 For that reason, we’re going to discuss the most common redirects and some common WordPress plugins to handle them.

 This is one of the most common error messages you may encounter when you’re browsing a site and stumble upon a broken link.
 This doesn’t mean the content never existed but it could have been removed by the user or it was dynamic generated content and the link to the content was never updated.
 This simply means that the requested content is not found and it may be back in the future.
 This error and page can show up subsequent times.